Does not apply to sports. Team sports

 • The ball is moved only by hitting it on the floor.

-Sports games with a ball
+Sports games with ball

 Actions with the ball can be varied: